phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Does .gitignore match the one in simula-rasa?
 - [ ] In GitHub, verify that all non-release branches have an associated issue that describes their purpose.
 - [ ] Are there any GitHub branches that are no longer needed and should be deleted?
-- [ ] Does `model.md` adequately describe the model, in terms appropriate for teachers?
-- [ ] Does `implementation-notes.md` adequately describe the implementation, with an overview that will be useful to future maintainers?
 - [ ] Sim-specific query parameters (if any) should be identified and documented in one .js file in js/common/ or js/ (if there is no common/).
 The .js file should be named `{{PREFIX}}QueryParameters.js`, for example ArithmeticQueryParameters.js for the aritmetic repository, or FBQueryParameters.js for Function Builder (where the `FB` prefix is used).
 - [ ] Query parameters that are public-facing should be identified using `public: true` in the schema.
 - [ ] All sims should use a color file named `MyRepoColors.js` or, if using abbreviations, `MRColors.js`, and